WumingCode/WumingPIC/README.md

 * Python [OPTIONAL]
   - The code generates raw binary data and corresponding JSON-based metadata files.
 A Python script in each physics directory converts them to HDF5 files as a post process
   - A sample python script is prepared for quick look of the results
+  - [Here](pyvista_demo.rst) is a demonstration of 3D visualazation using PyVista library

 ## Installation
 ```bash